 These testing guidelines are what we have seen result in the most successful implementations of Chargent, especially when moving from other billing or payments software.

-First let’s talk about a Payment Gateway Test Account
+Payment Gateway Test Account

 You will need to obtain a test account or sandbox account from your payment gateway in order to test Chargent.
 Your gateway will provide you with test credentials that will allow you to create a test integration to Salesforce.